Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 While the weeks leading up to our trip were full of mini-panic attacks that the critics were right and we’d end up stranded in a blizzard and die of hypothermia, Sam and I stuck by our decision.

-Winter is the offseason in Iceland.
-Therefore, the price of airfare and accommodations drops significantly.
+Winter is the off-season in Iceland.
+Which means the price of airfare and accommodations drops significantly.
 We were able to find a great flight/hotel package through Icelandair for half of what it would cost to visit in summer.
 An added benefit of cheap airfare was that we had more room in our budget for fun activities, such as visiting the Blue Lagoon and horseback riding.

 2. Less crowded.

 While this seems to be changing somewhat, the vast majority of tourists visit Iceland from June-August.
-Visiting the country outside these months means you won’t have to worry about big crowds at even the most popular sites.
+Traveling to Iceland outside these months means you won’t have to worry about big crowds at even the most popular sites.

 3. Beautiful Snowy Landscapes.